Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: INTRODUCTION

-Sequential search strategies have largely focused on model selection over a nested sequence of linear classes \citep[e.g.][]{foster2019model}.
-That is, $\F_1\subset \F_2 \subset \dots \subset \F_M$ and these classes are linear over a nested sequence of feature maps.
-For notational convenience, let $i^*$ denote the index of the smallest realizable class.
-The key idea is to sequentially run contextual bandits with increasing class complexities with the goal of eventually using an algorithm corresponding to model class $\F_{i^*}$.
-While running a contextual bandit with model class $\F_i$, some share of rounds are dedicated to sampling arms uniformly at random, and this uniformly sampled data is used to test if the current class $\F_i$ is misspecified.
-If $\F_i$ is determined to be misspecified, the strategy moves on to using an algorithm corresponding to the class $\F_{i+1}$.
-As identifying the class $\F_{i^*}$ is critical to this strategy, these strategies also rely on stringent distributional assumptions for model identification known as diversity conditions -- i.e., they assume that the minimum eigenvalue of the covariance matrix for these feature maps is greater than some positive constant.\footnote{This may not be easily satisfied for feature maps with many correlated features.}
+Sequential search strategies have largely focused on model selection over a nested sequence of linear classes $\F_1\subset \F_2 \subset \dots \subset \F_M$ that are linear over a nested sequence of feature maps \citep[e.g.][]{foster2019model}.
+In this strategy, contextual bandits are run in sequence with increasing class complexity.
+For each model class $\F_i$, some share of rounds are devoted to sampling arms uniformly at random and testing for misspecification, with the ultimate goal of identifying the smallest realizable class, $\F_{i^*}$, for $i^*\in[M]$.
+To achieve costless guarantees, these strategies rely on stringent distributional assumptions for model identification known as diversity conditions -- i.e., they assume that the minimum eigenvalue of the covariance matrix for these feature maps is greater than some positive constant.\footnote{This may not be easily satisfied for feature maps with many correlated features.} This is in contrast to our algorithm which has no such requirements on the feature distribution.

-Parallel search strategies use master algorithms \citep[e.g.][]{agarwal2017corralling} to run in parallel $M$ contextual bandit algorithms, one corresponding to each of the $M$ classes.
-The key idea is to design a master algorithm that allocates rounds to these $M$ base algorithms, learns which of these algorithms will maximize expected cumulative reward, and eventually allocates most rounds to this algorithm.
+Parallel search strategies use master algorithms \citep[e.g.][]{agarwal2017corralling} to run $M$ contextual bandit algorithms in parallel, one for each of the $M$ classes.
+The master algorithm allocates rounds to the $M$ base algorithms, learns which algorithm maximizes expected cumulative reward, and ultimately allocates most rounds to this algorithm.
+Since the introduction of this approach, several master algorithms have been proposed \citep[e.g.][]{arora2021corralling, pacchiano2020model,pacchiano2020regret}.
+However, none achieve costless model selection.

-Regret guarantees for both sequential and parallel search strategies tend to have a fractional polynomial dependency on either $i^*$ or $M$ -- which contrasts the logarithmic dependency obtained in excess risk bounds for model selection in the classical statistical learning.

-This paper starts with the observation that a fundamental issue with both these strategies is that there isn't one model based algorithm that is optimal for all time horizons.
-Instead, there is a bias-variance trade-off for model-based contextual bandits \citep{foster2020adapting,krishnamurthy2021adapting,krishnamurthy2021tractable}.
-That is, algorithms corresponding to simpler model classes have better guarantees for smaller time horizons, whereas algorithms corresponding to more expressive classes have have better guarantees for larger horizons.
-Hence, attempting to find the single best performing model-based algorithm may not be the most effective approach.